Minister Anil Deshmukh asked Sachin Vaze to collect Rs 100 crore every month: Ex-Mumbai police chief

 Sachin Vaze was suspended and sent into the custody of the National Investigation Agency for his alleged role in placing the explosives-laden vehicle at Carmichael Road, near the residence of industrialist Mukesh Ambani in Mumbai, on March 15.
 Two days later, Singh, who was handling the investigation, was transferred from his position to the low-key Home Guard by the state government.

-In his letter, Singh said that Vaze was called by Deshmukh to his official residence Dyaneshwar “several times in last few months and repeatedly instructed to assist in collection of funds” for him.
+Singh said that Vaze was called by Deshmukh to his official residence Dyaneshwar “several times in last few months and repeatedly instructed to assist in collection of funds” for him.

 “The Hon’ble Home Minister expressed to Shri Vaze that he had a target to accumulate Rs.
 100 crores a month,” Singh wrote.
 “For achieving the aforesaid target, the Hon’ble Home Minister told Shri Vaze that there are about 1,750 bars, restaurants and other establishments in Mumbai and if a sum of Rs.
 2-3 lakhs each was collected from each of them, a monthly collection of Rs.
 40-50 crores was achievable.”